Our Favourite 31 Croatian Souvenirs: What To Buy In Croatia

 Food-in-Slavonia_Rakija-Flower

 Rakija is also produced from apples, grapes, figs, quinces, apricots, pears, and walnuts.
-Sold in street stalls and souvenir shops around Croatia, decorative bottles of all the above rakija types are for sale.
+Sold at street stalls and souvenir shops across Croatia, decorative bottles of all the above rakija types are available.

 Rakija is served as an aperitif, along with Dalmatian prosciutto and cheese; I suggest you pick up a set of small glasses to complete the gift.
-If you like an alcoholic beverage occasionally, rakija is one of the best buys in Croatia you can make.
+If you like an alcoholic beverage occasionally, rakija is one of the best buys you can make in Croatia.

 11. Coffee